kai0511/common_cmds_linux/README.md

-# common used shell commands
+# commonly used shell commands

 ## AWK